CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/delivery.md

 In the default query it is required to find this line: `T0."Status" <> 'C'  and change it to T0."Status" = 'Y'`

-The following screenshots present an example query, changes required to be made and the result in CompuTec WMS:
+The following screenshots illustrate an example query, the necessary changes, and the resulting output in CompuTec WMS:

     ![Delivery](./media/delivery/delivery.png)